kea-dpd/.github/profile/README.md

 <details open><summary><h2>Teams and roles</h2> (click to toggle expand/collapse)</summary>

-As participants at this elective you will work in team.
+As participants at this elective you will work in teams.
 You will assume dedicated roles of proffesion, and each team vill have team members in each role so you can spare and cover for each other.

 #### Business Developers
 Will be responsible for covering knowledge, skills and compentencies regarding how to uncover and adjust the market fit of the product.
 Engage with the intented end-users, customer segmentation, overall planning.

 #### UX'er and marketeer
 Will be responsible for covering knowledge, skills and compentencies regarding how to elicit data on the user experience, create delicious products that impress and delight, make onboarding easy and painless.